agiliq/compass/README.rst

     $ django-south-compass install

-This will setup a git hook so that whenever you checkout a branch, you're migrations are synced up.
+This will set up a git hook so that whenever you checkout a branch, your migrations are synced up.

-Eg.
+E.g.

 .. code-block:: bash